DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 The set of HTML will be repeated once per item in a collection, which must be an array or an object.
 Each instance of the repetition is given its own scope, which consist of the current item.

-In this case we are repeating for each item in `todos` variable, which is an array holding all todos we are creating.
+In this case we are repeating for each item in `todos` variable, which is an array holding all todos we will create.

 We are also using filters: